Fears Of US Public Health Crises Grow Amid Falling Vaccination Rates - UrduPoint

 "This is already happening.
 Our immunization rates are already low enough that vulnerable children are getting these diseases," said Jennifer Herricks, a scientist and board member of the nonprofit Louisiana Families for Vaccines, in an interview with AFP.

-Across much of the country, parents can opt out of mandatory vaccinations for reasons beyond medical contraindications.
+Across much of the country, parents can opt out of mandatory vaccinations for reasons beyond medical conditions.

 Many states allow exemptions on religious grounds, while others permit "philosophical" objections -- or both.